colmpat/1brc/README.md

 ## Devlog

+#### v1.0
+Made a producer and consumer model with a channel.
+Not as good as I was hoping for, but it's a start.
+Looking at prof, we spend more time doing scheduling/locking than we do actually processing the data.
+That means we should increase workers?
+I'm not sure.
+I'll try that next.

+**Runtime**: 5m6.327792616s

 #### v0

 Setup the project and got something basic working.
 Added profiling and a timer mechanism to measure our